Oct 23rd, 2019

 The guides fish many rivers on the northern Oregon coast but we prefer not to mention any names.
 With that said, there are small rivers, big rivers and everything in between.
 Some clear quickly and others, slowly after rains, so the guides will choose the best option at the time of your trip dates.

 Where do we stay?

-Guests stay in the many hotels or vacation rentals around Manzanita, OR.
+Guests have the choice to stay in Cannon Beach, Manzanita or Tillamook, OR.
+There are many hotels and vacation rentals around these towns.
 This is the “off-season” for coastal towns and there are some really nice places available during the winter months at fairly reasonable rates.